Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-How to Train a German Shepherd – Tips & Tricks
+How to Train a German Shepherd: Expert Tips & Tricks (Vet Approved)

 German Shepherds are highly intelligent animals, and with time, patience, and dedication, they are typically easy dogs to train.
 A well-trained German Shepherd dog (GSD) is a wonderful animal to live with, and they are one of the most popular dogs in the United States largely for this reason.
 That said, the intelligence of these dogs can also make them stubborn at times, and they’ll need a firm but gentle hand in training, as well as a systematic, consistent approach.

-German Shepherds are ready for basic training at around 6-7 weeks and the earlier that you get started, the better.
-If you’ve just brought home a German puppy and want to get them well trained, you’ve come to the right place!
+German Shepherds are ready for basic training when they are around 8 weeks old, and the earlier that you get started, the better.
+If you’ve just brought home a GSD puppy and want to get them well-trained, you’ve come to the right place!
 We put together this step-by-step guide for you to help you train your GSD properly, methodically, and successfully.
 Let’s get started!

 divider-dog paw